tessercat/daoistic-book/book.md

 Stop explaining it to them
 and don't argue with them,
-people would do a hundred times more.
+people would be a hundred times better off.

 Stop lying to them
 and don't exploit them,